Iran ethnic groups

 A famous traditional Azerbaijani folk music is performed by Ashiqs (the itinerants) playing kopuz- a stringed musical instrument.
 Azeri traditional dances enjoy a great diversity.
 They are usually characterized by fast rhythm.

-The majority of the population of Kurdistan province is composed of Kurd people.
+The majority of the population of Kurdistan province (things to do in Kurdistan) is composed of Kurd people.
 They have much in common with Kurds in Turkey and Iraq.
 They are mostly Sunni Muslims.
 They speak in the Kurdish language.
 Rural Kurds are nomadic pastoralists.

 One of the Kurdish tribes named Feyli live in the provinces of Kermanshah and Ilam.
 They are mostly Shia Muslims.